Klonopin Interactions: How Mixing it With Alcohol and Other Drugs Can Be Dangerous

 With Treatment, Poly-drug Use Can Be Quit

 In some cases, clonazepam misuse comes from people wondering does Klonopin help opiate withdrawals, trying it, and then relapsing.
-The best course of action is to seek the help needed to end drug dependence and get healthy.
+The best course of action is to seek help needed to end dependence on any drug completely.